sadellie/unitto/README.md

    Didn't add Google Services since F-Droid flavor was chosen.
    ...
    ```
-   There should some warnings from Firebase, ignore them.

 Open issue in case you need any sort of help.
 It's free.